-The Associations of Historically Black Independent Schools has a rich legacy of self-determination and commitment to educational excellence which is integral to the historical record of self empowerment among people of African ancestry in the US.
+A rich legacy of self-determination and commitment to educational excellence is an integral part of the history of self-empowerment among people of African ancestry in the United States.

-It has a 300 year legacy that includes all of the organizations with similar missions founded over the centuries by African American educational entrepreneurs, sometimes in collaboration with the communities they serve, They have designed, established, operated and sustained independent educational options for people of African ancestry.
+An essential part of this record is the 300-year legacy of associations supporting Black independent schools—organizations with similar missions founded over the centuries by African American educational entrepreneurs, sometimes in collaboration with the communities they serve, Such organizations have designed, established, operated, and sustained independent educational options for people of African ancestry.
 (See history dating back to 1704.)

-In so doing, they have provided access, choice, and a diversity of high quality educational options over the centuries.
-In it's most recent iterations it has been an organization of pre-school, elementary and secondary schools in the private sector, who have a special interest in assuring that all children have access to the highest quality educational options.
+In so doing, they have provided access, choice, and a diversity of high-quality educational options over the centuries.
+In its most recent iterations, it has been an organization of pre-school, elementary, and secondary schools in the private sector, who have a special interest in ensuring that all children have access to the highest-quality educational options.

 Mission: We work collaboratively to support the thriving of our schools through advocacy in the local, national, and international arenas.

-Activities: We do this through workshops, conferences, advocacy and networking.
-We engage in such activities toward the aim of increasing the number of excellent educational options available to American school children, and assuring the flow of resources to current and future school founders of African ancestry.
-In addition to being teachers, we are scholars and griots, collecting data, documenting, researching, and contributing to the literature on both history and best practices in education.
+Activities: We do this through workshops, conferences, advocacy, and networking.
+We engage in such activities toward the aim of increasing the number of excellent educational options available to American schoolchildren, and ensuring the flow of resources to current and future school founders of African ancestry.
+In addition to being teachers, we are scholars and griots—collecting data, documenting, researching, and contributing to the literature on both history and best practices in education.

 Membership is open to:

-African American educators who are founders of Nursery and Pre Schools.
+African American educators who are founders of nurseries and preschools